BioSchemas/bioschemas.github.io/pages/_tutorials/community/taxon.md

 So that people understand exactly what taxon or taxon name your resource describes, it is a good practice to link the descriptions to their counterparts in third-party databases.

 A simple way to do that is to link to a web page that describes the same entity with property `schema:sameAs`.
-For instance, a Taxon could link to the GBIF page for taxon _Delphinapterus leucas (Pallas, 1776)_ this way:
+For instance, a Taxon could link to the GBIF page for taxon _Delphinapterus leucas (Pallas, 1776)_ in this way:

 {% highlight json %}
+    "@type" : "Taxon",
+    "name": "Delphinapterus leucas (Pallas, 1776)",
     "sameAs": [ "https://www.gbif.org/species/5220003" ],
 {% endhighlight %}

-An even better way is to provide the identifier of the entity within other databases using property `schema:identifier` and an object of type `schema:PropertyValue`.
+An even better option is to provide the identifier of the entity within other databases using property `schema:identifier` and an object of type `schema:PropertyValue` where `schema:propertyID` is the URI of a property and `schema:value` is the value of the identifier.
 Continuing on the same example, the GBIF identifier could be provided this way:

 {% highlight json %}